 Here are a few common tricks and scams that you should not fall prey to:

-- Wonder cure medicine and portions.
-Desperation and poverty leave people searching for solutions and remedies even impractical ones.
-Witch doctors, charlatans and healers are in abundance and normally exploit the population’s desperate situation while they live in luxury.
-They are quite good at it so avoid being drawn in.
+Wondrous Medicines or Natural Cures– Desperation and poverty leave people searching for solutions and remedies, even dangerous ones.
+Witch doctors, charlatans and faith healers are abundant and normally exploit a population’s desperation while they live in luxury.
+Avoid being drawn in.

-- Ensure all your agreements with people are writen and signed.
-A simply handshake may not do the trick.
-Verify information and have it all documented.
+Ensure all your agreements with people are written and signed- A simple handshake may not do the trick.
+Verify all information and document it.

-- Never pay for anything in advance even from seemingly credible places.
-Some international businesses will not know what is going on half around the world, even credible businesses and global brands drop the ball in certain parts of the world.
+Never pay for anything in advance- Even from seemingly credible places.
+Some international businesses will not know what is going on halfway around the world, even global brands.

-- If its too good to be true it normally isn’t.
-This depends, certain things are genuinely cheap but remember this as a rule, if you are not a native you are probably being charged double for something in an informal market place or setting.
-Check with your local liaison what the actual price for something is before you pay.
+If it seems too good to be true it normally is.
+Certain things are genuinely cheap but remember this as a rule, if you are not a native you are probably being charged double or quadruple for something in an informal market place or setting.
+Check with your local guide for what the actual price for something is before you pay.

-The medical, technical and presidential advice given here is a mere guide to your own preparations.
-Emphasis on preparation in vital areas like health and desperate situations need to be taken seriously.
+The medical, technical and travel advice given here is a guide for your own preparations.
+Emphasis on preparation in areas like health and documentation need to be taken seriously.

 Travelling can be an exciting experience, but you need to ensure that this potential once-in-a-lifetime expedition does not turn into a waking nightmare.
 Preparation is what it all boils down to.